 A curve in 4-space

-The first two Chapters will discuss naive space curves in 3-space, that is, curves defined by a system of two equations in 3 variables.
+I first discuss naive space curves in 3-space, that is, curves defined by a system of two equations in 3 variables.
 Not only is this case familiar to what we learned in multivariable calculus but many methods in the plane curve case such as critical points and path tracing are still available.

-The next few chapters develop the methods from numerical linear algebra that will be needed, Macaulay and Sylvester matrices and duality.
-The basic definitions and techniques for the general case will be established.
+Then I develop the methods from numerical linear algebra that will be needed: Macaulay and Sylvester matrices and duality.
+The basic definitions and techniques for the general case will then be established.

-For more information, a here is a 30 page PDF summary of this volume.
-In addition here is a Mathematica 11.2 notebook with code and examples for the global functions used in this book along with an alphabetical list of the fuctions (PDF) with their syntax.
+In addition here is a Mathematica 12.1 notebook with code and examples for the global functions MD used in this book along with an alphabetical list of the fuctions (PDF) with their syntax.

 nDivideMD which has now been fixed.
 To use functions

 nDivideMD, nGCDMD, SqFreeMD make sure you use a version of GlobalFunctionsMD.nb downloaded after January 2021.

 Here is a Note on Intersection of Rational Curves (PDF) version 3.
 This material is partially based on my Space Curve Book but the applications will be elsewhere so this will not be included in the book.
 In this note I look at various methods for finding the intersection of two, possibly numerical, space curves given parametrically.
 In general this is an over-determined problem which is not directly solvable.
 To the best of my knowledge this has not been examined extensively elsewhere in the mathematical literature so this note may be of use in various applications.
 For the notebook version here is IRCv3.nb, use latest version of GlobalFunctionsMD.nb for code.